mdragon159/Learn-Unreal/README.md

     This YouTube channel provides a wide variety of Unreal-specific tutorials on creating sound effects, ranging from what specific sound cue nodes do to how to bullet flybys to adaptive audio.
 If you're interested in how to create various SFX in Unreal, then this is the channel for you.

   </details>

+## Notable Game Dev Resources
+This section aims to provide a non-exhaustive list of very notable game dev resources to help you on your journey

+### Game Design
+TODO: GMTK amd other great related YT channels